Strata of differentials of the second kind, positivity and irreducibility of certain Hurwitz spaces: Divisor class computation

 \section{Divisor class computation}

 In this section we compute the class of divisors in $\Mgnb$ coming from the strata of zero residue abelian differentials.
 In~\cite{Mullane2} the author used the method of maps between moduli spaces to compute many classes of divisors $D^n_\kappa$ coming from the strata of abelian differentials.
-The divisor $D^n_\kappa$ in $\Mgnb$ for $\kappa=(k_1,...,k_m)$ with $\sum k_i=2g-2$ is defined as
+Consider the signature